 The Beagle Bone is a pocket sized computer with Arm cortex A8 processor running a striped down version of angstrom Linux.
 Beagle Bone is much costlier than the popular counterpart Raspberry Pi, but has many advantages when compared to it.

-The reason I got the Beagle Bone was because the Pi’s were in too much a demand out here and it would have taken me several weeks to lay my hands on it.
+The reason I got the Beagle Bone was because the Pis were in too much of a demand out there and it would have taken me several weeks to lay my hands on it.
 Now that I have taken a stance let me try to back it up :).

 - It has a variety of capes ( the Arduino equivalent of shields) which could be plugged into the board to increase the performance.

-- It connects through SSH (secure shell). so need for a external display device is not a mandatory issue though you are able to add a HDMI cape to extend the capability.
+- It connects through SSH. so need for an external display device is not a mandatory issue though you are able to add an HDMI cape to extend the capability.

 - It has a lot of IO pins, lot more than what you will ever need for your robotics application (out numbers the RPI by 4 to 1).

 - The technical reference manual for the Broadcom BCM2835 chip in case of Raspberry Pi is not freely available, which spoils the entire idea of an open source/hardware.
 Whereas Beagle bone’s TI chip is up all over the Internet (though going through the manual may seem daunting)

 I have had the board in my hands for quiet some time, as usual there are some cons about the board. some of it even makes it a big pain.

 - It does not have an on-board voltage regulator.
 All the regulation has to be done externally.
 Hence the size constraint is increased.